Ontotext-AD/ontorefine-cli/commands/transform.md

                             to, e.g. http://localhost:7333.
   -f, --format <format>   The format of the provided file.
 The default format
                             is 'csv'.
-The allowed values are: csv -o, --operations <operations>
+The allowed values are: csv -c, --configurations <configurations>
-                          A file with the operations that should be applied to the project.
-The mapping for the RDFization of the dataset can be provided as operation.
+                          A file with the configurations that should be used for project creation.
+Ideally it should contain the import options and the operations history of the project, but it is also allowed for one one of the configurations to be present.
+The mapping for the RDFization of the dataset is stored as operation to the history.
 The file should contain JSON document.
   -q, --sparql <sparql>   A file containing SPARQL CONSTRUCT query to be used
                             for RDFization of the provided dataset.
   -r, --result <result>   Controls the output format of the result.
 The default